sutrosite/Christmas/log.md

 Log of our sites status.

-'''
-🟥   Get developer site up and running
+'🟥'   'Get developer site up and running'
-'''